Wearable Rituals and Seasonal Affective Disorder: A Winter Self-Care Guide

 Frequently Asked Questions

-Should I use patches all winter or just on bad days?
+Should I wear a patch all winter or just on hard days?

 Always consult your healthcare provider before combining supplements with prescription medications.
-Many doctors are supportive of adding natural wellness tools to existing treatments, but they need to review your specific situation and ensure there are no contraindications.
+Many doctors are supportive of adding wellness tools, but they need to review your specific situation and ensure there are no contraindications.

-What time of day should I apply patches for SAD?
+What time of day do people apply patches?